 In short, the odds are a lot higher for this to be a “normal” election than we have seen since 2004 and not the time to fight the last war.

-This article appears in the Feb.
-1, 2011, edition of National Journal Daily.
+This article appears in the February 1, 2011, edition of NJ Daily.